 For women researchers aiming for an academic career in science

 Are you aiming for an academic career in science?
-This pilot 2-day course will help you think in detail about what you want from an academic career, and about how to start to take control and design your own pathway.
-Participants will:
+This 3-day course will help you think in detail about what you want from an academic career, and about how to start to take control and design your own pathway.

 Pathways is open to research staff and DPhil students in their third year and above who self-identify as female.

 If you self-identify as male and would be interested in attending a personal development programme, please see details of the Navigator programme: https://www.mpls.ox.ac.uk/training/course-programme-for-graduate-students/navigator-development-programme-for-men

 Alison Trinder, Researcher Training Adviser for the MPLS Division